-This very common condition and it refers to when the arch or instep of your foot is less curved or low, often with the heels rolling in than that what would be required for normal walking biomechanics.
-The mechanical mal- alignment of over-pronation is common in all age groups and occurs as a part of the natural development process of a child’s foot.
-In a child as the bones are forming over time, and the structures are becoming strengthened as required for walking and running.
+This is a very common condition and refers to when the arch or instep of your foot is less curved or low, often with the heels rolling in than that what would be required for normal walking biomechanics.
+The mechanical malalignment of over-pronation is common in all age groups and occurs as a part of the natural development process of a child’s foot.
+In a child, as the bones are forming over time, the structures are becoming strengthened as required for walking and running.
 This usually resolves by the time the child is 3 to 5 years of age.
-If however, your child still has ‘flat feet’ or is getting leg pains at night by the age of 3, it is important to get this evaluated by our podiatrists.
+If, however, your child still has ‘flat feet’ or is getting leg pains at night by the age of 3, it is important to get this evaluated by our podiatrist.

-Although your child may grow up to have a flat feet or low arches excessive pronation can later contribute to foot, ankle, leg, knee, hip and lower back pains with such an unsupported posture which can be corrected
+Although your child may grow up to have flat feet or low arches, excessive pronation can later contribute to foot, ankle, leg, knee, hip, and lower back pains, with an unsupported posture that can be corrected

-Less common but similar to flat feet that can cause problems with the lower limb alignment with walking and running biomechanics of the rest of the body.
-A child that presents with a high arch or feet that roll out can increase the risk of injuries such as ankle sprains and fractures as because as the child’s foot rolls outwards, making it stiff and potentially less stable to stand.
+Less common in society, but similarly to flat feet, supination can cause problems with the lower limb alignment with walking and running biomechanics of the rest of the body.
+A child that presents with a high arch or feet that roll out can increase the risk of injuries, such as ankle sprains and fractures, because as the child’s foot rolls outwards, it makes it stiff and potentially less stable to stand.

 Adducted Gait (In Toeing or Pigeon Toe Walking)

-If your child appears to be walking in-toed it can be attributed to a number of causes such as from the hip, thigh or lower leg and feet.
-This condition can be functional ie. from muscles, tendons, ligaments or it can be structural ie. bone alignment.
-Like a lot of leg conditions children who walk in-toed may corrects however it is important that as parents you have this assessed and if needed treated to prevent injuries and more serious conditions in their future such as lower back, hip, knee and ankle issues.
+If your child appears to be waking in-toed it can be attributed to a number of causes, such as stemming from the hip, thigh, or lower leg and feet.
+This condition can be functional, such as muscles, tendons, and ligaments, or it can be structural, such as bone alignment.
+Like a lot of leg conditions, children who walk in-toed may correct, however, it is important that as parents you have this assessed, and if needed, treated to prevent injuries and more serious conditions in their future, such as lower back, hip, knee, and ankle issues.

-Sever’s Disease - Calcaneal Apophysiitis (Heel Pain, Growing Pains)
+Sever’s Disease - Calcaneal Apophysitis (Heel Pain, Growing Pains)

-Severs Disease also known as calcaneal apophysiitis is associated to the inflammation of the growth plate of the calcaneus or the heel bone.
-This condition is often seen in our practice in active children between the ages of 8-13 years in girls & 10-15 years in boys and the most common cause of heel pain in children.
+Severs Disease, also known as calcaneal apophysitis, is associated with the inflammation of the growth plate of the calcaneaus, or the heel bone.
+This condition is often seen in our practice in active children between the ages of 8-13 years in girls and 10-15 years in boys and is the most common cause of heel pain in children.

 During adolescence, bone growth plates develop in a process where cartilage is replaced by bone.
-It is understood that due to overuse, sudden increased in activity and rapid growth spurts this process is disrupted causing inflammation and pain when walking and running.
-Often children at risk for developing this condition present with either a flat or high arched feet, poor-fitting shoes, one leg is shorter than the other, or weight gain and obesity.
+It is understood that due to overuse, sudden increase in activity, and rapid growth spurts, this process is disrupted causing inflammation and pain when walking and running.
+Often children at risk for developing this condition present with either a flat or high arched feet, poor-fitting shoes, one leg shorter than the other, or weight gain and obesity.

-Osgood-Schlatters Disease is a condition that we see that often occurs in athletic or active children between the ages of 10 and 15.
-Generally this is an overuse injury of the knee in running and jumping sports.
-Commonly your child may complain of pain just below the knee cap with the tenderness worse during after activity or exercise.
+Osgood-Schlatter Disease is a condition that we see that often occurs in athletic or active children between the ages of 10 and 15.
+Generally, this is an overuse injury of the knee in running and jumping sports.
+Commonly, your child may complain of pain just below the knee cap with the tenderness worse during or after activity or exercise.